 On February 14, 2008, the Company amended its articles of incorporation in Nevada to change its name to PPJ Enterprises.
-Also in February of 2008, the Company completed a 1 for 400 reverse stock split.
-On October 26, 2011, the Company completed a 1 for 100 reverse stock split.
+Also in February of 2008, the Company completed a 1 for 400 reverse stock split, on October 26, 2011

 On June 20, 2014, the Company changed its business plan to joint venturing with doctors in setting up new practices, marketing and management of pain management practices and blood culture labs with a higher percentage of revenue.
 The Company has two such new relationships with Southern California with physicians and is looking forward to growing this line of business in the very near future.
 This project has been running slow due lack of resources and time for trial preparation.